MBK070/BANKSWIFT-FUNDS-MANAGER/README.md

 "BANKSWIFT-FUNDS-MANAGER"

-An online funds managing website where users store their spendings and keep track of their transactions.
+An online funds managing website where users store their spendings and keep track of their transactions, built using;

+- HTML5
+- CSS3
+- JavaScript

 Credentials REQUIRED for access: